Suicidal thoughts - How to cope

 - Do some gardening.

 - Exercise.
 Walk, run, swim, or whatever you enjoy.

 - Play video games or other games or puzzles you enjoy.

 - Singing or playing a musical instrument.

 - Spend time with your pet.

-Make a list of all the positive things about yourself and your life.
-It might be hard to think of these things right now, but try.
 Think about your strengths and positive things other people have said about you.
-At the end of every day write down one thing you felt good about, something you did, or something someone did for you.
+Regularly write down one thing you felt good about, something good you did, or something good someone did for you.

 Exercise can have a good effect on your mood and thinking.
 Exercise is thought to release dopamine and serotonin.
 These are ‘feel good’ hormones.

 You can find out more about ‘Physical activity and mental health’ here: